Famvir Tablets for people with genital herpes

 Immediately telephone your doctor or the Poisons Information Centre (telephone number 13 11 26), or go to Accident and Emergency at your nearest hospital if you think that you or anyone else may have taken too much FAMVIR.
 Show them your pack of tablets.
 Do this even if there are no signs of discomfort or poisoning.
 Keep the telephone numbers for these places handy.

-Taking too much FAMVIR may affect the kidneys.
+Taking too much FAMVIR may affect your kidneys.
 In people who already have kidney problems it may, rarely, lead to kidney failure if their dose is not correctly lowered.

 While you are taking FAMVIR